better-auth-extended/better-auth-extended/packages/plugins/app-invite/README.md

 ### List Invitations

-Allows an user to list all invitations issued by themself.
+Allows a user to list all invitations issued by themselves.

 ```ts
 await authClient.listInvitations({